Jericho/StrongGrid/README.md

 ```

 ### Dynamic templates
 In August 2018, SendGrid released a new feature in their API that allows you to use the [Handlebars syntax](https://sendgrid.com/docs/User_Guide/Transactional_Templates/Using_handlebars.html) to specify merge fields in your content.
-Using this powerfull new feature in StrongGrid is very easy.
+Using this powerful new feature in StrongGrid is very easy.

 First, you must specify `TemplateType.Dynamic` when creating a new template like in this example: